hus0/sandbox/proposals/README.md

 ## Overview

-The purpose of this document is to create a proposal for the RT cosmo application control, e.g. start, stop, status.
+The purpose of this document is to describe a proposal for the RT cosmo application control, e.g. start, stop, status.

 Find below the current state and the proposals for the RT cosmo application control.